GilgameshxZero/emilia/readme.md

 	* Start production.

 There are a few additional functions for ease of use:
-* Production Download: Changes to production files (likely auxiliary and server) will be reflected in the development environment under /Production.
+* Production Download (prod-download): Changes to production files (likely auxiliary and server) will be reflected in the development environment under /Production.
-* Stage Production: Downloads to /Production, then replaces /Staging with /Production.
+* Stage Production (stage-prod): Downloads to /Production, then replaces /Staging with /Production.
-* Production Stop: Stops production, by executing commands specified in the update script configuration.
+* Production Stop (prod-stop): Stops production, by executing commands specified in the update script configuration.
-* Production Start: Starts production, again by executing a set of commands specified in configuration.
+* Production Start (prod-start): Starts production, again by executing a set of commands specified in configuration.
-* Production Sync Start: Actively update /Production with any changes to production.
+* Production Sync Start (sync-stop): Actively update /Production with any changes to production.
 While sync is active, commands other than Production Sync Stop cannot be executed.
-* Production Sync Stop: Stops the active sync.
+* Production Sync Stop (sync-start): Stops the active sync.

 ### Versioning
 Each program under `Code` will have a separate version associated with it.
 THe format is the same, as follows: `major.minor.revision.build`.
 The main repository will have a version associated with it as well, but without `build`.